Purple Rose Theatre Company: Notable artists

-Five actors have performed over 1,000 times on the Purple Rose stage: Wayne David “Daba” Parker, Tom Whalen, Rhiannon Ragland, Jim Porterfield, and Michelle Mountain – who has over 2,000 performances.

-Three stage managers have worked over 1,000 performances at the Purple Rose: Amy (Hickman) Klain, Steph (Buck) Ogden, and Thomas Macias.

-Danna Segrest has worked on over 100 productions at the Purple Rose, the vast majority as props designer.

-Gary Ciarkowski has worked at the theatre for over 20 years as the Master Electrician & Technical Director.
-He has also designed sets for 5 productions including Diva Royale and 2AZ.

-Dana White has worked on over 50 productions at the Purple Rose, the vast majority as lighting designer.
-In 2015, White was awarded a Roy Bowen Lifetime Achievement Award from The Central Ohio Theatre Critics Circle.

 Bart Bauer, one of the founding members of the theatre, has designed over 35 sets for the Purple Rose including the Sherlock Holmes world premieres and Annapurna.

-Television stars and real-life brothers Matt & Brian Letscher both got both their acting and playwriting starts at the Purple Rose.
+Television stars and brothers Matt & Brian Letscher both got both their acting and playwriting starts at the Purple Rose.

 Carey Crim is a Michigan playwright with 5 world-premieres produced at the Purple Rose.
 Crim, daughter of famed Detroit Broadcast Journalist Mort Crim, started at the Purple Rose as an actor.
 Most recently, she had her plays Morning After Grace and Never Not Once appear on the Purple Rose stage.
 Morning After Grace has since had runs at Royal Manitoba Theatre Company, Asolo Rep, and Shakespeare and Co.

 David MacGregor is another Michigan playwright with 6 productions at the Purple Rose.
 MacGregor is in the process of creating a trilogy of plays about Sherlock Holmes.
 The first play involves Vincent Van Gogh and Oscar Wilde, and the second involves Auguste Escoffier and Prince Albert Edward.

 Emergency!
 TV star Randolph Mantooth has performed in two productions at the Purple Rose: Superior Donuts by Tracy Letts & the world premiere Morning After Grace by Carey Crim.